edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 **Ship**, which is inherited from by a **Player** class and an **Invader** Class.

-##### Functionality of the Ship
+### Functionality of the Ship

 The ship class will contain all logic that is common for both the player and invaders.
 Primarily this will be \"moving around\".
 We could go with the full entity model and have Ship be a base class, with variables for it's position and rotation and such.
 We would then also have a sf::Sprite member attached where we would call upon all the SFML render logic.
 This is a good idea -- for a larger game.
 For space invaders that would involve lot's of code to keep the sprite in sync with the ship Entity.
 Instead we are going to take a super short cut, and inherit for sf::sprite.

 This means that Ship will have all teh same methods as a sf::sprite, including all the usual 'SetPostition()' and 'move()' commands we have been using already.
 It also means we can pass a ship object directly to window.draw().

-##### Create Ship.h
+### Create Ship.h

-Create a file inside the invaders source folder called "ship.h\".
+Create a file inside the invaders source folder called "ship.h".
 This will be our Header file for the Ship class.
 Header files contain the declaration of our class, i.e only the function declarations.
-Headers shouldn't contain any code (some common exemptions apply). the reason we do this is to keep the logic of the class stored inside a .cpp file, any peice of code that want's to access this functionality only needs the header.
-This concept does not exist inside java or C\#, wherein you provide the full definition of a function inside a class in one file. the code runtime parses this and allows other classes to link to it.
+Headers shouldn't contain any code (some common exemptions apply). the reason we do this is to keep the logic of the class stored inside a .cpp file, any piece of code that want's to access this functionality only needs the header.
+This concept does not exist inside java or C#, wherein you provide the full definition of a function inside a class in one file. the code runtime parses this and allows other classes to link to it.
 C++ is not so nice, and while this is totally possible to work in this fashion, we get into issues regarding name-space collisions, scope issues, multiple declarations, and code bloat.
 Ask in the lab if you would like to know more.

 Anyway, Inside Ship.h get this written down: